 - Before cutting into slices, add the dough to the freezer

-After shaping the scone dough into a circle I ALWAYS add it to the freezer for 10 minutes before slicing.
 While the dough is in the freezer, preheat the oven to 400F.
 Cooking scones at a high heat helps them become super flaky and crusty on the outside with soft centers.

-Bake the scones
+Bake the blackberry scones:

-How to make an easy lime glaze
+How to make lime icing

 Here's all you need: